alexschmid3/15.S60_2023/8_hpc_and_efficiency/README.md

 ```
 5. Type ```exit```.
 This will end the cluster session.
 4. **Take a screenshot of your terminal window and commands**.
 5. You can then close out of your terminal window.

+Note: If you want to use Gurobi on SuperCloud, you'll need to be added to the Gurobi group to access the license.
+Email sueprcloud@mit.edu to request access.

 ## Canvas Submission